-Belize does not develop or implement a plan for the promotion and strengthening of technical assistance and horizontal cooperation among member states and with states outside the Western Hemisphere, as well as with relevant international and regional organizations, and related initiatives and programs.
+Antigua and Barbuda develops and implements a plan for the promotion and strengthening of technical assistance and horizontal cooperation among member states and with states outside the Western Hemisphere, as well as with relevant international and regional organizations, and related initiatives and programs.
+In this sense, there is training in money laundering, money laundering investigations and drug investigations, and asset recovery.